verbal-autopsy-software/probbase2022/README.md

 'Probbase' is the matrix of condictional probabilities, $\Pr(s|c)$, that is the symptom-cause information for the InSilicoVA and InterVA algorithms that automate cause classification for verbal autopsy data using standard WHO verbal autopsy instruments.

+The data file is in the R data format.